sheepkiller/tcollector-stuff/README.md

 module dependencies
 * libwww-perl (LWP::Simple)
 * JSON

-per default, these collectors grabs metric on localhost:5050 for master and localhost:5051 for slave You can change thoses values directly in perl script (*mesos_master.pl* and *mesos_slave.pl*)
+Per default, these collectors grabs metric on localhost:5050 for master and localhost:5051 for slave You can change thoses values directly in perl script (*mesos_master.pl* and *mesos_slave.pl*)